VIJAYADASS/Coursera/README.md

 Task 2: Code a Worker class. |
 Task 3: Code a intern object. |
 Task 4: Code a manager object.
+# Array and Object iteration
+In this exercise, use the for....of loop to iterate over an array and to iterate over an object's own properties.